 Maintaining yet another social media strategy is time consuming and requires effort, but the exponential power of Pinterest shouldn’t be ignored!
 Local keywords are underused and undervalued, especially if you live in a smaller market.
 Considering a paid promoted pin might be a worthwhile strategy if you use keywords to target your local client.
 In multiple markets or willing to travel?
 Make sure you use a variety of keywords to reflect that (“international photography” or separate boards to reflect the locations where you are willing to work).
 The options are endless!

-What do you think?
-Are you using Pinterest for your photography business?
 Are you new to Pinterest and want more tips to get started?
-See my introductory post Getting Started on Pinterest and don’t forget to sign up for my email newsletter here.
+See my introductory post Getting Started on Pinterest and don’t forget to sign up for my email newsletter.
 You’ll receive my FREE Pinterest Start-up Guide for your creative small business where I give easy actionable steps to getting started on Pinterest!
 Ready to take action TODAY?
 Enroll in my Pin Progress course!